apachecn/pytorch-doc-zh/docs/1.0/char_rnn_classification_tutorial.md

 ```

 ## Creating the Network
+## 构造神经网络

 Before autograd, creating a recurrent neural network in Torch involved cloning the parameters of a layer over several timesteps.
 The layers held hidden state and gradients which are now entirely handled by the graph itself.
 This means you can implement a RNN in a very “pure” way, as regular feed-forward layers.

 This RNN module (mostly copied from [the PyTorch for Torch users tutorial](https://pytorch.org/tutorials/beginner/former_torchies/nn_tutorial.html#example-2-recurrent-net)) is just 2 linear layers which operate on an input and hidden state, with a LogSoftmax layer after the output.